rgwood/AHVLetterBuilder/README.md

 Inspired by Melody Ma's [105 Keefer letter generator](https://github.com/savechinatownheritage/105keefer) (but written from scratch).
 Thanks, Melody!

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.6.
-You should probably (read: definitely) install Angular CLI before trying to work with this.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

 ## How to run a test version